 I plan on creating a direction so the kids and parents can walk up to the door and the exit sign down the side steps to leave.

-Both Mrs. CBB and I go around our neighbourhood with our son, and then she goes home to hand out candy.
+Mrs. CBB and I go around our neighborhood with our son, and then she goes home to hand out candy.

-As well, Mrs. CBB will wear safety gloves when she hands out candy just as a precaution.
+Mrs. CBB will also wear safety gloves when she hands out candy as a precaution.

 Talk To Your Children About Halloween Safety